-- About 70 crops in the UK are dependent on, or benefit from, visits from bees.
-In fact, one third of the food we eat would probably not be available without the help of bees
+- One third of the food we eat would probably not be available without the help of bees!

-- Bees also make yummy honey and honeycomb
+- Bees make yummy honey and honeycomb, which some people eat!

-- And don’t forget, that as well as for eating, honey is used in many crafts (such as candles), manufacturing and medical applications
+- As well as for eating, honey is used in many crafts like making candles, manufacturing and in medicine!

-In the UK there are about 270 different species, and the two most well known are the Bumble Bee and Honey Bee.
-Click here to find out more about bees and how they live.
+In the UK there are about 270 different species of bee and the two most well known are the Bumble Bee and the Honey Bee.

-The honeybee is also under attack from the varroa mite and it is only the treatment and care provided by beekeepers that is keeping bee colonies alive.
+The honeybee is also under attack from the ‘varroa mite’ and it is only treatment and care provided by beekeepers that is keeping bee colonies alive.
 Most wild honeybee colonies have died out as a result of this disease.

 The following short film explains more about what is happening to bees in the UK, including information on their recent decline and the potential causes of this decline.

 What can I do to save the bees?

 The good news is that we can all do little things to help save bees.